A calculator to compare EMI options and growth shares

-In previous blog posts we’ve discussed the different schemes out there that help you share ownership.
+In previous blog posts, we’ve discussed the different schemes out there that help you share ownership.
 EMI options are the most tax efficient for your employees.
-Growth shares, however, can be a great shout for other members of your team, like freelancers, contractors, advisors.
+Growth shares, however, can be a great shout for other members of your team, like freelancers, contractors, and advisors.

 If you’re using two different types of share scheme, how will the net benefits work out for each team member?
 It can be tricky to work out.

 That’s why we’ve created the EMI vs growth shares calculator, so you can quickly and simply compare the net benefit for your shareholders.

 You start with an estimate of the business value today and assume a future exit valuation (you are allowed to dream at this stage, but more helpful to be objective).